CompuTec/computec-docs/processforce_versioned_docs/version-2.0/administrator-guide/installation/first-installation/extension.md

 ![Restore](./media/extension/restore.webp)

-Click [here](../../../user-guide/system-initialization/data-restore.md) to find out more about the Restore function.
+Click [this link](../../../user-guide/system-initialization/data-restore.md) to find out more about the Restore function.

 ---